Shark

 consisting, briefly, of Entrance and Inner Halls, 4 Reception Rooms, 15 Bed and Dressing Rooms, 2 Attics, Still Room, Bath Room, and all the necessary Cellarage and Domestic Offices, approached by a Carriage Drive, with Entrance Lodge, excellent Stabling for 11 Horses, with Coach-house, Saddle-room, and Groom's Apartments; capital Kitchen Garden, with Greenhouse, and a well-arranged Fernery in the rear, the whole surrounded by a small Park, Pleasure Grounds, Tennis Courts, and Paddocks of excellent Pasture, lying in a ring fence, and extending to an area of 19A.
 2R.
 0P., well studded with Timber of a most ornamental description, and from its unique character and unrivalled position presenting an opportunity for the acquisition of a first-class Residence in the best part of the environs of the University and City of Oxford.

-Bury Knowle House was bought in 1894 by Colonel Howard Kingscote, Commander of Cowley Barracks, who renamed it The Beeches.
-Unfortunately four years later the colonel was made bankrupt by his extravagant wife, Adeline Kingscote, a novelist who wrote under the pen-name of Lucas Cleeve.
-The whole contents of the house were auctioned in situ in July 1899, and the sale catalogue gives a wonderful picture of life in Bury Knowle House in the late nineteenth century.
+In about 1895 Colonel Howard Kingscote, the Commander of Cowley Barracks, moved into Bury Knowle House with his notorious wife Georgiana Kingscote, a novelist who wrote under the pen-name of Lucas Cleeve, and they named it The Beeches.
+Unfortunately four years later the colonel was made bankrupt by his extravagant wife, and all the contents of the house were auctioned in situ in July 1899.
+The sale catalogue gives a wonderful picture of life in Bury Knowle House in the late nineteenth century.

-is labelled, and a carriage road lined by trees runs from it parallel to the old funeral path
+is marled, and a carriage road lined by trees runs from it parallel to the old funeral path on

-the other side of the western wall and then encircles the house to reach the stables at the side.
+the other side of the western wall and then encircles the house to reach the stables.

 seen behind the house, and the one for the stables is near the coach house

-Oxford City Council has thus owned the house and its grounds since June 1930.
-The baby clinic moved there from the British Workman and the public park opened here in 1932, and Bury Knowle Library (rechristened Headington Library in 1999) opened in 1934.
-The county council now rents the ground floor of the house from the city council and continues to use it as a public library.
+Oxford City Council has owned Bury Knowle House and its park since June 1930.
+The baby clinic moved here from the British Workman and the public park opened here in 1932, and Bury Knowle Library (rechristened Headington Library in 1999) opened in 1934.
+Oxfordshire County Council now rents the ground floor of the house from the city council and continues to use it as a public library.

 The premises are divided up thus in the Leases and Tenancies book of Oxford City Council in 1933: